newjersey/innovation.nj.gov/content/_projects/ui-application-redesign.md

 ### Innovation In Action

-Using a resident-first design approach, OOI worked with the NJ Department of Labor and other partners to launch a new initial claim application.
+Using a resident-first design approach, OOI worked with the NJ State Department of Labor and other partners to launch a new initial claim application.
 As part of this process, project partners interviewed applicants to understand which application questions were misunderstood, leading to delays in receiving benefits.
 Working with state and federal partners, OOI tested a series of changes with users including simplified, plain-language questions, bigger text and answer buttons, and the addition of clarifying text.
 Updates also included ensuring the application is mobile-friendly and meets accessibility design standards.
 This work also spurred the creation of a new Office of UI Modernization at NJDOL to oversee ongoing and future efforts.

 ### Impact + Metrics